Supported Gateway Use Cases

 The Multicloud Defense Gateway supports both Multicloud Defense licensing and Smart Licensing.

-Multicloud Defense licensing is subscription-based access to software delivered via the cloud, emphasizing ease of access, scalability, and regular updates.
+Multicloud Defense licensing is subscription-based access to software delivered via the cloud, with benefits such as ease of access, scalability, and regular updates.
 Multicloud Defense licensing is typically subscription-based with a recurring fee that often includes maintenance, updates, and support as part of the package.
 Most Multicloud Defense licensing models offer scalability, enabling your organization to easily adjust the number of users or features based on current needs.
-Because this licensing model is based in the cloud you can expect immediate access to the latest features and updates.
-See Cisco Security Analytics and Logging Ordering Guide for more information.
+Because this licensing model is based in the cloud, you can access the latest features and updates immediately.
+For more information, refer to the Cisco Multicloud Defense Ordering Guide for more information.

 Smart Licensing is more suited for utilizing existing licenses for cost savings in specific deployment scenarios.
 Opting for a smart license allows your organization to use pre-purchased licenses with their cloud or hybrid deployments, leveraging licenses that are already owned by the organization to be more cost effective.
-There is an added bonus that smart license is often used for specific deployment types, such as cloud or hybrid scenarios, where organizations migrate existing workloads without acquiring new licenses.
+Smart licensing is often used for specific deployment types, such as cloud or hybrid scenarios, allowing organizations to migrate existing workloads without acquiring new licenses.

 When creating your gateway for your FTDv you have the opportunity to select one of these two options, depending on your resources.